Rich2/openstrat/README.md

 ~ JsPlay/fastOptJS

-WebPages/fastPlay.html

-will display the results.
+<span style="color:blue">WebPages/fastPlay.html</span> will display the results.
 Unlike with the reStart command, when you make a source file edit and save it, you will have to manually refresh the browser window after the fastOptJS command has finsihed the rebuild.
 To get an optomised Javascript executable run:

 JsPlay/fullOptJS

-WebPages/fullPlay.html

-will display the results after the build has been completed.
+<span style="color:blue">WebPages/fullPlay.html</span> will display the results after the build has been completed.

 ## The Code currently has 4 modules: